-The application refers to the application for BA in Law and BCom in Law student who wants to continue with their LLB studies.
+This rule applies to applications for BA in Law and BCom in Law students who wish to continue with their LLB studies.

-- b) Students who are completing their BA in Law must apply for qualification code 6DE H02 3 and curriculum code R401P/M. (except for students still in the old curriculums) - c) Students who are completing their BCom in Law must apply for qualification code 6DE H03 3 and curriculum code R401P/M. (except for students still in the old curriculums) - d) As from 2023, in the case of students who have not completed their BA in Law or BCom in Law qualification, and have one or two modules outstanding to complete such qualification, the Director, Undergraduate Programmes may, on application by the student exercise his/her discretion to allow the student to register simultaneously for the LLB qualification - e) The Director, Undergraduate Programmes has the discretion to admit a student whose studies were terminated and subsequently completed another qualification with an average of at least 70%.
+- a) Applications close 30 September each year, for the following academic year. - b) Students who are completing their BA in Law must apply for qualification code 6DE H02 3 and curriculum code R401P/M. - c) Students who are completing their BCom in Law must apply for qualification code 6DE H03 3 and curriculum code R401P/M. - d) As from 2023, in the case of students who have not completed their BA in Law or BCom in Law qualification, and have one or two modules outstanding to complete such qualification, the Director, Undergraduate Programmes may, on application by the student exercise his/her discretion to allow the student to register simultaneously for the LLB qualification. - e) The Director, Undergraduate Programmes has the discretion to admit a student whose studies were terminated and subsequently completed another qualification with an average of at least 70%.
 The prescribe minimum period of two years to complete the LLB will be applicable. - f) Students who completed a three-year qualification from another faculty and who applies for a three-year Law qualification, must be registered for the prescribed minimum period for the new qualification and will be required to register for a new major for the new qualification. - g) The Director Undergraduate Programmes has the discretion to refuse admission to the LLB programme, if an applicant has exceeded the minimum prescribed study period for their first qualification. - h) A decision regarding admission to the LLB qualification will be taken after the examination results have been finalised at the end of the year.